zefur/Resume/README.md

 ## <a name="contact">Contact</a>

-Please don't hesitate to contact me on [LinkedIn](https://www.linkedin.com/in/j-d-hall/)  at any time if you are looking for a passionate developer who can work collaboratively and prides themselves on using software craftsmanship best practices.
+Please don't hesitate to contact me at my email address Jdhall@live.co.uk or on [LinkedIn](https://www.linkedin.com/in/j-d-hall/)  at any time if you are looking for a passionate developer who can work collaboratively and prides themselves on using software craftsmanship best practices.